YCCZhao/CarND-Behavioral-Cloning-P3/writeup.md

 ### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+I also included data provided in class.
 Here is an example image of center lane driving:

 ![alt text][image2]